cloudmesh/classes/docs/source/lesson/preface/security.md

 # Security

+These instructions are primarily developed for Smith Research Center.
+Please note that at other locations instructors may not have weather radios and you will have to apply your own judgement.
+Also make sure that in all locations you are you know where your nearest Tornado shelter is.

 ## Windows and sliding doors

 The building has a small number of windows and sliding doors that can be opened.
 They are not to be used.